jiojiostudio/JioJio_AutoCo-V1.0/README.md

 1. Get your Telegram Chat ID
 2. Create a Telegram Bot and obtain the Bot Token
 3. Enter these credentials in the extension settings
+4. Edit config.js and enter your telegram ID and Bot token
-4. The extension will now send notifications to your Telegram account
+5. The extension will now send notifications to your Telegram account

 ### Support